pachyderm/docs-content/2.4.x/concepts/pipeline-concepts/datum/cross-union.md

 └── 6.txt
 ```

-Because you have three datums in each repo, Pachyderm exposes
+Because you have three datums in each repo, {{%productName%}} exposes
 a total of nine combinations of datums to your code.

 {{% notice tip %}}